RGambarini/Journal/_posts/2023-07-31-The Quantum Menace.md

     <em>Werner Heisenberg</em>
 </div>

 Heisenberg's own research built upon Bohr's ideas of complementarity and expanded upon them to develop the mathematical framework of quantum mechanics.
-While his supervisor's work showed that particle and wave properties complement each other to fully define a photon's properties, Heisenberg wanted to establish this rule at a more fundamental level.
+His supervisor's work showed that particle and wave properties complement each other to fully define a photon's properties.
+Heisenberg wanted to establish this rule at a more fundamental level.
 {: style="text-align: justify;"}

 {% include figure.html path="assets/img/Quantum Menace/alice.jpeg"%}